keenhenry/keenhenry.github.io/_posts/2025-03-25-image-compression-in-python.md

 a site has and how big they are, this might hinder user-experience of the website.

-In addition to that, compressed images in most cases are indiscernible in quality for most users, even if a common `60%` lossy compression!
+In addition to that, compressed images in most cases are indiscernible in quality for most users, even if under a common `60%` lossy compression!
 (TODO: cite post that explains this!)

 Therefore, it makes sense to compress images of my personal website to improve the user experience without sacrificing the perceieved image quality.